-Living w our Changing Climate
+Living with our Changing Climate

-Run by School of Natural Sciences
+School Of Natural Sciences

 Key topics will include:

 - Environmental change and its drivers – including land use change, climate change, and tipping points.

 - Ecosystem service – the interface between people and the nature.

 - Social networks